Element84/earth-search/README.md

 Sentinel-2 Collection 1 Level-2A dataset from the ESA/Sinergise JPEG 2000 files.
 These are referenced in the
 Earth Search API Collection `sentinel-2-c1-l2a`.
-This data is stored in the S3 Bucket `e84-earth-search-sentinel-data` and an S3 Inventory is generated into S3 Bucket `e84-earth-search-sentinel-data-inventory`.
+This data is stored in the S3 Bucket `e84-earth-search-sentinel-data`.

+#### Inventory Report

+[S3 inventory reports](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-inventory.html) are generated for the `e84-earth-search-sentinel-data` bucket and stored in the `e84-earth-search-sentinel-data-inventory` bucket.
+Inventory reports are generated daily and stored as parquet files, under the `primary` configuration name, e.g. `s3://e84-earth-search-sentinel-data-inventory/e84-earth-search-sentinel-data/primary/`

 ## Collections